jamesshore/simplebuild/README.md

 Task functions MUST NOT be named `map()`, `sync()`, or use a name ending in `Sync()`.
 (These restrictions are case-sensitive.)
 Any other name is permitted.
 Each task function MUST conform to this signature:

-    exports.yourFunction = function(options, success, failure) { ... }
+    exports.yourFunction = function(options, succeed, fail) { ... }

 `options` (REQUIRED): Configuration information.
 Any type of variable may be used, but an object is recommended.
 If a task function has no configuration, this variable is still required, but may be ignored.

-`success()` (REQUIRED): Callback function.
-Each task function MUST call success() with no parameters when it finishes successfully.
+`succeed()` (REQUIRED): Callback function.
+Each task function MUST call succeed() with no parameters when it finishes successfully.

-`failure(messageString)` (REQUIRED): Callback function.
-Each task function MUST call failure() with a brief human-readable explanation when it fails.
+`fail(messageString)` (REQUIRED): Callback function.
+Each task function MUST call fail() with a brief human-readable explanation when it fails.
 The explanation SHOULD be less than 50 characters.

 #### Task Behavior

 Task functions MUST NOT return values or throw exceptions.
-Instead, either the `success()` or `failure()` callback MUST be called exactly once when the task is complete.
+Instead, either the `succeed()` or `fail()` callback MUST be called exactly once when the task is complete.
 The callback may be called synchronously or asynchronously.

 Tasks that fail SHOULD provide a detailed explanation suitable for debugging the problem.
 If the explanation is too long to fit in the 50-character failure mesage, the task SHOULD write the details to `process.stdout` before failing.
 (Note that calling `console.log()` is a convenient way of writing to `process.stdout`.)